omarreis/FlapLabel/README.md

 # FlapLabel
-Airport style display board components for Delphi Firemonkey.
+Airport style display components for Delphi Firemonkey.
 Simulates old mechanical flight information displays (the ones with rolls of plates that change in sequence)

-FlapLabel was developed in 2002 for actual flight screens for São Paulo Airport (Congonhas) displays, in substitution to expensive mechanical displays from Solari.
+FlapLabel was originaly developed in 2002 for actual flight screens for São Paulo Airport (Congonhas).
+We installed the software plasma displays, which were expensive at the time, in substitution to even more expensive mechanical displays from Solari.
 It is still in use in that airport.
 The original components were for VCL.

-This is port if for FMX
+This is port is for Firemonkey and is tested on Windows, iOS and Android.

 ![screenshot](/Images/FlapLabelTestShot.png)